-Cheap dim sum without the queues
+Cheap dim sum in Singapore

 My dad is never more enthusiastic about eating in a crowded and bustling environment than when we’re having dim sum.
 He loves the old Hong Kong feels of enjoying these small bites surrounded by loud chatter from the tables around us, echoes of clinking porcelain tea cups, and harried women pushing dim sum carts stacked high with bamboo baskets around the dining hall.
 These 16 underrated and cheap dim sum in Singapore may not have vibes of that sort, but any disappointment can be resolved by a couple more pieces of tasty siew mai.

 1. Johore Ye Zhi Mei Handmade Bao